Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: How long do Collies live?

-The average lifespan of a Collie is 8-12 years.
-But both lifespan and quality of life depend on a combination of factors including genetic diversity, diet, exercise, responsible weight maintenance, mental well being, and regular Veterinarian care (among other things), all of which play a key role in how long your Collie will live.
+But, keep in mind that both lifespan and quality of life depend on a combination of factors including genetic diversity, diet, exercise, responsible weight maintenance, mental well being, and regular Veterinarian care (among other things), all of which play a key role in how long your Collie dog will live.

 Q: May I visit Crown Thistle Collies?

-A: Yes!
-Potential customers are always welcome by appointment only.
 Please note that this is our home and you must make an appointment ahead of time.
 For the health and safety of our dogs, we also discourage visitors from bringing their dogs without advanced notice.

 Q: Is it important to meet the parents of my puppy?